giecaruff/stoneforge/README.md

-# amegpy - algorithms, methods and equations for geophysics
+# StoneForge

-Algoritmos, métodos e equações de geofísica
+  Algorithms, methods and equations for geophysics